-On 21 October 2015 (Doc No 757580), the Authority's Internal Market Affairs Directorate sent a pre-Article 31 letter to Iceland, in which it presented its preliminary conclusion that:
+In its pre-Article 31 letter of 21 October 2015 (Doc No 757580), the Authority's Internal Market Affairs Directorate presented its preliminary conclusions to Iceland.
+It considered that:

-- by maintaining in force an authorisation system for the import of raw egg and dairy products and additional requirements, a prohibition of the marketing for direct human consumption of imported dairy products processed from unpasteurised milk and additional requirements for certain cheeses, as well as an administrative practice of requiring importers to make a declaration and obtain the approval of the Icelandic Food and Veterinary Authority (MAST) for the import of treated egg and dairy products, Iceland has failed to comply with Council Directive 89/662/EEC of 11 December 1989 concerning veterinary checks in intra-Community trade with a view to the completion of the internal market1 ("Directive 89/662/EEC"), in particular Article 5 thereof; - Alternatively, these requirements are in breach of Article 18 of the EEA Agreement.
+- by maintaining in force an authorisation system for the import of raw egg and dairy products and additional requirements, a prohibition of the marketing for direct human consumption of imported dairy products processed from unpasteurised milk and additional requirements for certain cheeses, as well as an administrative practice of requiring importers to make a declaration and obtain the approval of MAST for the import of treated egg and dairy products, Iceland has failed to comply with Directive 89/662/EEC, in particular Article 5 thereof; - Alternatively, these requirements are in breach of Article 18 of the EEA Agreement.